 It's hard not to be impressed...unless, of course, your name is Ebro (aka the human wet blanket).

-After hearing about the collaboration, the Hot 97 Program Director/DJ/personality/troll, who first made waves in December when he claimed the pair don't write any of their own rhymes, took to Twitter to throw shade like a palm tree.
+After hearing about the collaboration, the Hot 97 Program Director/DJ/personality/self-admitted troll, who first made waves in December when he claimed the pair don't write any of their own rhymes, took to Twitter to throw shade like a palm tree.

-It’s clear, if it wasn't before, that Ebro has an ax to grind with Rae Sremmurd.
+If it wasn't before, it’s clear now that Ebro has an ax to grind with Rae Sremmurd.
 Last year he was bitter when Sremmlife was named the number 3 album of the year by Complex and now this.

 Interestingly, Ebro doesn't have an issue praising Babyface for co-writing songs and when he interviewed the producer of Kanye’s "All Day" (a song with about a million co-writers) he made no mention of his issues with co-writing, but now that it’s Rae Sremmurd its somehow a bad thing?